groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-presentation-document-with-options.md

 Just like you can show or hide slides in a Microsoft PowerPoint presentation manually, GroupDocs.Conversion for .NET allows displaying of the hidden slides in the converted document programmatically (by default all hidden slides are excluded from the converted document).
 You just have to set the [ShowHiddenSlides](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/presentationloadoptions/showhiddenslides) property to *true*.

-The following code sample shows how to convert a PPTX presentation including the hidden slides:
+The following code snippet shows how to convert a PPTX presentation including the hidden slides:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new PresentationLoadOptions